secretstartups/handbook/security/index.html.md

 The GitLab Security Training is GitLab's security awareness presentation for new hires and annual training requirements beginning in 2020.
 The purpose of the annual training is to mature our internal posture through regular training while satisfying external regulatory requirements.
 The New Hire training is part of the onboarding process, and needs to be completed by every new hire.
 We are trying to make it fun, engaging and not time-consuming.

-The future in-house training is being actively developed by [GitLab Security](/handbook/engineering/security/)'s [Security Operations](/handbook/engineering/security/#security-operations) team.
+The future in-house training is being actively developed by [GitLab Security](/handbook/engineering/security/)'s [Security Incident Response Team](/handbook/engineering/security/#sirt---security-incident-response-team-former-security-operations).
 The goal of the training is to:

 1. Make all GitLab team-members aware of the GitLab Security team, and familiarize them with our efforts, team structure, and people.
 1. Make all GitLab team-members aware of the importance of their role in securing GitLab on a daily basis, and to empower them to make the right decisions with security best-practices.